-- How do I know if I'm on the right track, during treatment?
+- How do I make sure I stay on track during treatment?

-- Can I see a virtual tour of the clinic, before committing?
+- Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 But doing so safely, in the age of Covid-19, means ensuring the clinic you choose has provisions in place to guard against risk of infection.

-Step 3 - Planning The Financials Of Rehab
+Step 3 - Rehab On A Budget

 Decide firstly, are you going down the public or private route?

-Thousands benefit from local community groups every week.
+Local mutual aid meetings *can* be a huge help, and can be a source of potential sponsors and sober mentors for the future.
 But at the early stages, it's important to get safe and comfortable professional help to detox.

 Step 4 - Read The Only Impartial Reports